Charmers Peter Duchin, Joel Grey, Wilkes Bashford, and Willie Brown.

 A queen can charm her subjects.
 A waiter can charm a customer.
 A teacher’s charm can spark a student’s hunger to learn.
 But there seems to be a common response to being charmed by someone: We walk away from them thinking, ”Wow!
 I’ll have what they’re having!”
 Just ask former San Francisco’s mayor Art Agnos who has a similar style of communication.
 In his definition, “a charming person has a sincere personal style that emanates from their natural ability to be humble, composed, and attentive in any situation.”

-Philanthropist Ellen Newman Magnin, whose father was president of the venerable Joseph Magnin clothing store in San Francisco and chief of protocol in the city for twenty-two years, describes charm this way: “The power [to charm] enables one to deliver enthusiasm, entertainment, excitement, excellence, ebullience, elegance, ecstasy, enticement, eloquence, effervescence, and enchantment.”
+Philanthropist Ellen Newman Magnin, whose father was president of the venerable Joseph Magnin clothing store in San Francisco and chief of protocol in the city for twenty-two years, describes charm this way: “The power enables one to deliver enthusiasm, entertainment, excitement, excellence, ebullience, elegance, ecstasy, enticement, eloquence, effervescence, and enchantment.”

 Millennials, Manners, and Charm